CAVE-PNP/116-stefan-rass/max_notes/sources.md

   > EasyCrypt is a toolset for reasoning about relational properties of probabilistic computations with adversarial code.
 Its main application is the construction and verification of game-based cryptographic proofs.
   - [CertiCrypt](http://certicrypt.gforge.inria.fr/) ([GitHub repo](https://github.com/EasyCrypt/certicrypt))
     > CertiCrypt is a toolset that assists the construction and verification of cryptographic proofs; it supports common patterns of reasoning in cryptography, and has been used successfully to prove the security of many constructions [...]
+- Yannick Forster, Fabian Kunze, and Maximilian Wuttke: [Verified Programming of Turing Machines in Coq](https://ps.uni-saarland.de/Publications/documents/ForsterEtAl_2019_VerifiedTMs.pdf).
+ACM 2020.
+  - based on the Matita implementation by Asperti and Ricciotti
+  - multi-tape TMs
+    - universal TM simulates single tape TM
+    - compiler from multi-tape to single tape
+  - three abstraction-layers from standard TM to ~register machine
+  - custom tactics for reasoning about TMs
+    - the authors state about a certain kind of statement that "using them by hand is almost impossible"

 ### Tutorials